OKCody/Antenna/20150803_Sparkfun_Microcontrollers_For_Educators.md

----
-author: codyalantaylor
-comments: true
-date: 2015-08-03 20:20:06+00:00
-layout: post
-slug: sparkfun-microcontrollers-for-educators
-title: Sparkfun Microcontrollers for Educators
-wordpress_id: 725
-categories:
-- Education
-- Electronics
-- Programming
----

-For several years now I have been just as interested in education as I have been in engineering.
-For nearly as long as I have been working on my undergraduate engineering degree I have, in parallel, been doing something related to education.
-Working as a TRiO academic mentor, taking a STEM engineering outreach class, instructing a summer Upward Bound Geometry course for high school students, and now working with open educational resources for OU Libraries have all fostered my interest in education.
-Sparkfun, is not only an electronics retailer.
-It is in my opinion the best online source of educational materials for learning electronics.
-The parts and kits that Sparkfun sells are perfectly matched by thorough, thoughtful and freely accessible educational resources.
-As a company, Sparkfun brilliantly blends electrical engineering with education.
-When I learned that Sparkfun was going to offer a week-long class called Microcontrollers for Educators, I sprung at the opportunity to attend.

 Since the beginning of the year I have been attending the planning meetings for what is to become a makerspace on the OU campus.
 With OU Libraries being involved in the development of the Innovation Hub I was able to convince Collections Development, the department I work for, to partially fund my trip to Colorado to attend the week-long class.
 I am equal parts lucky and grateful to have been supported by the Libraries.
 I am doing my best right now to grow into a position that involves both creating OER and supporting a university makerspace.